 - Avoid touching your eyes, nose, or mouth

 - Try to avoid close contact with sick people

 - Cover your nose and mouth when you cough or sneeze

 - Stay home and avoid close contact with others if you are sick

-Oseltamivir is found in breast milk in very low amounts and is not likely to be harmful to the breastfed infant.
+Oseltamivir gets in breast milk in very low amounts (less than 1% of the breastfeeding person’s dose).
+It has not been known to be a problem for babies.
 Zanamivir is given by inhalation.
-This limits the amount of the medication that gets into your bloodstream.
-For this reason, zanamivir is unlikely to enter breast milk in high amounts and probably would not affect a breastfed infant.
-There are no studies looking at amantadine and rimantadine during breastfeeding.
-It may be best to avoid using amantadine while breastfeeding since it may reduce milk supply.
-Be sure to talk to your health care provider about all your choices for breastfeeding.
+This limits the amount of medication that gets into the bloodstream.
+For this reason, zanamivir is unlikely to enter breast milk in high amounts.
+There have been no studies looking at the use of peramivir during breastfeeding.
+Because peramivir does not get absorbed well from the gut, it is unlikely that any medication that gets into the breast milk would enter the baby’s system.
+There are no studies looking at baloxavir during breastfeeding.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.

 If a male takes an antiviral medication, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?
 In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet on Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.